 - commences being a member of a couple

 - is prevented from being in their care without their consent, or is in their care to a reduced extent due to another person's non-compliance with a care arrangement (1.1.C.05)

 - leaves Australia temporarily or permanently

 - their temporary absence overseas becomes permanent, or

 - returns to Australia.

-Explanation: If an FTB or regular care child of an individual becomes a member of a couple, they are no longer an FTB or regular care child of the individual.
-Their eligibility to receive FTB or other government benefits for that child ceases.
+Explanation: If an FTB or regular care child of an individual becomes the partner of that individual, they are no longer an FTB or regular care child of the individual.
+The individual's eligibility to receive FTB or other government benefits for that child ceases.

-If an FTB or regular care child becomes the partner of an individual and is no longer living with or in the care of the entitled carer, eligibility to receive FTB for that child ceases.
+If an FTB or regular care child becomes a member of a couple, they may no longer be living with or in the care of the entitled carer.
+In this case, eligibility to receive FTB for that child may cease.